Some Cleaning and Safety Guidelines

 - Dispose of bio-waste properly.
 Insure that health aides do not throw needles or dressings that contain blood or tissue into our waste system.

 - Do not discard garbage or objects of any kind into the toilets.
-Do not use deodorant blocks that hand on the lip of the bowl.
+Do not use deodorant blocks that hang on the lip of the bowl.

 - Do not use your walls and doors for bulletin boards.